ck2860/CapstoneProject/README.md

 python StatsTests.py
 ```

-Lastly, you can run a Tukey Plot by:
+Lastly, you can run a Tukey Test by:
 ```
 python Tukey.py
 ```

->Note that if you use a different random seed for 1trial.py, the evaluation results may be different due to reinforcement learning and strategies.

 If you have any questions, please feel free to email me at ck2860@rit.edu.